Hazlet, New Jersey: Public transportation

 NJ Transit train service is available at the Hazlet station.
 The station offers commuter service on the North Jersey Coast Line to Hoboken Terminal, Newark Penn Station and New York Penn Station in Midtown Manhattan.

 NJ Transit provides local bus service on the 817 route.

+There is an Academy bus stop located along Highway 36 at 1371 State Route 36.
+This serves as the main bus stop in Hazlet, New Jersey, and a popular stop for those commuting to New York City.

 Through rail freight service is provided by Conrail Shared Assets Operations, which provides freight service between South Amboy and Lakehurst via Red Bank.

 Cemeteries

-The Aumack Family Burying Ground contains the graves of 20 people, including War of 1812 Private Garret Aumack and War of 1812 Corporal Leonard Aumack.
+The Aumack Family Burying Ground contains the graves of 20 people, including Private Garret Aumack and Corporal Leonard Aumack, who served in the War of 1812.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Hazlet include: